Hearts (card game): History

 The slam is known as "shooting the moon" and first appeared in Britain in 1939 in a variant of Hearts called Hitting the Moon.
 Today this feature is a common element of modern Black Lady.

-Meanwhile, in Britain the game of Black Maria, with its additional penalty cards in the suit of spades, emerged in 1939 and, both it and another offshoot, Omnibus Hearts, are "sufficiently different and popular to justify descriptions as separate games."
+Meanwhile, in Britain, the game of Black Maria, with its additional penalty cards in the suit of spades, emerged in 1939.
+Both it and another offshoot, Omnibus Hearts, are "sufficiently different and popular to justify descriptions as separate games."

 The game has increased in popularity through Internet gaming sites which, however, usually offer the Black Lady variant while still calling it Hearts, whereas most books maintain the distinction between the two games.
+Microsoft Windows included Hearts (in fact Black Lady) in its operating system from Windows 3.1 to Windows 7, making it one of the earliest digital renditions.

 Earliest rules (1887)

 The following rules are based on those published in The Standard Hoyle of 1887.

 Preliminaries

 The game is usually played by four players, but three to six can be accommodated (see below).
 The aim is to avoid taking any cards of the heart suit in tricks.
 A standard 52-card pack of English pattern cards is used, cards ranking from ace (high) down to the two.
 Players draw a fixed number of chips, typically 25 or 50, which may or may not have a monetary value.
 The deck is shuffled by the dealer, cut by the player to the right, and then dealt clockwise beginning with eldest hand, the player left of the dealer, until each player has thirteen cards.
 There are no trumps.
 If cards are misdealt, the deal passes to the left.
 If cards are faced in the pack, the dealer reshuffles, offers it for the cut and re-deals.